 Mapping the Politics of Public Health: Threat Perception, Advocacy, and Policymaking

 Public health is an inherently political matter, deeply intertwined with governing institutions, political disputes, and ideas about how government should act and why.
-With Daniel Sledge (UTA), I am working on a new, large-scale project that systematically maps the politics of public health.
-We aim to treat specific public health threats and diseases as units of analysis and trace elite framing, policy advocacy, public attention, and government response over time.
-Our project is funded by a UTA College of Liberal Arts “From Cure to Care: Advancing Human Well-being through Arts, Humanities, and Social Sciences (iC2C)” seed grant.
+With Daniel Sledge (UTA), I co-direct the Health Politics Data Initiative, which seeks to map the politics of public health.
+Our work was seed-funded by a UTA College of Liberal Arts “From Cure to Care: Advancing Human Well-being through Arts, Humanities, and Social Sciences (iC2C)” grant in 2017.
+Current projects model disparities in the mobilization of disease-related communities into political advocacy, the impact of Medicaid expansion on opioid use disorder treatment plans, and the effect of federal rules on vaccinations by long-term care facilities on patient health.

-I am currently working on research that studies contagion and bandwagon effects in policymaking.
-I argue that a process of ‘issue contagion’ explains rapid changes in the attention of policy elites as they struggle to attend to an array of pressing issues and problems.
-To examine the conditions under which issue contagion develops, I build a computational model of agenda-setting behavior (AgendaSim).
-I test the empirical implications of the model by applying it to observed patterns (e.g. the dynamics of bill introductions, public statements, and lobbying activity).
+My dissertation research examined contagion and bandwagon effects in policymaking.
+I argued that a process of ‘issue contagion’ explains rapid changes in the attention of policy elites as they struggle to attend to an array of pressing issues and problems.
+To examine the conditions under which issue contagion develops, I built a computational model of agenda-setting behavior (AgendaSim) An article in Cognitive Systems Research provides an overview of the model and sensitivity analysis to various parameters.
+In my dissertation, I tested the empirical implications of the model by applying it to observed patterns (e.g. the dynamics of bill introductions and lobbying activity).

 Policy Agendas Project